openforcefield/standards/docs/standards/smirnoff.md

 !!! todo
     Should we have a separate `<Metadata>` or `<Provenance>` section that users can add whatever they want to?
 This would minimize the potential for accidentally colliding with other tags we add in the future.

+### Physical constants

+All published SMIRNOFF specification versions are intended for use with CODATA 2018 physical constants.

 ### Parameter generators

 Within the `<SMIRNOFF>` tag, top-level tags encode parameters for a force field based on a SMARTS/SMIRKS-based specification describing the chemical environment the parameters are to be applied to.